How to protect yourself and your family with Car Insurance

 Auto Insurance: How Much Should You Buy?

 Most states require you to have auto insurance.
 But they don’t require you to have much.
 In states that have so-called mandatory auto insurance laws, all you are required to buy is a little bit of liability coverage.
 This is so you can pay for some of the damage your car does to other cars and other people who are not in your car.
+It is not just cars that need insurance.
+Vehicles like Lorries do too.
+If you are a someone within this line of work, hgv lorry insurance, helps find the best deals and quotes to cover you and your vehicle.

 How much are you required to buy?
 In many states with mandatory auto insurance laws, the minimum needed is liability that provides 1) $15,000 for any person involved in an accident with you, 2) a maximum of $30,000 for all persons in the accident, and 3) $5,000 for damage to the other vehicle(s) involved.
 That’s not much.
 In fact, it’s next to nothing.